Hiking in Susquehannock State Forest

 About 550 miles of hiking trails exist within the forest.
 Only 150 miles of trail are well marked and maintained.

-A designated State Forest Hiking Trail, the Susquehannock Trail System is an 85-mile loop winding through the forested hills and valleys in the region.
+State Forest Hiking Trail, the Susquehannock Trail System is an 85-mile loop winding through the forested hills and valleys in the region.
 It was created by joining together a number of old and new foot trails, logging roads, and abandoned railroad grades.

 The trail originates at the district office along Route 6 in Potter County and extends south into Clinton County.
 The route is well-marked with rectangular orange blazes and is mostly comfortable walking with a few steep grades.

-Volunteers of the Susquehannock Trail Club maintain the trail system and sell trail maps and guides.
+Susquehannock Trail Club maintain the trail system and sell trail maps and guides.

 Other District Trails